n0mer/gradle-git-properties/README.md

 }
 ```

+> By default, the `info` endpoint exposes only `git.branch`, `git.commit.id`, and `git.commit.time` properties (even then there are more in your git.properties).
-In order to see all attributes, you can set the "management.info.git.mode" property to "full" per [the Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html#production-ready-application-info-git), e.g. in application.properties:
+> In order to expose all available properties, set the "management.info.git.mode" property to "full" per [the Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html#production-ready-application-info-git), e.g. in application.properties:

-`management.info.git.mode=full`
+> `management.info.git.mode=full`

 Plugin is available from [Gradle Plugins repository](https://plugins.gradle.org/plugin/com.gorylenko.gradle-git-properties).